 - organic chia seeds;

-- washer (yes, you read that right – I did say unconventional).
-I used a front loader (but I imagine a top loader would work well too);
+- washer (well, I did say unconventional, remember?) – I used a front loader (but I imagine a top loader would work pretty well too???);

 - your choice of food and drinks;

 - woven cloth placemats.